The 7 Best TVs For PS5/PS5 Pro of 2026

 Our recommendations are based on what we think are the best TVs for gaming on the PS5 and the best PS5 Pro TVs currently available.
 They're adapted to be valid for most people in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our TV reviews.
+If you would prefer to make your own decision, here is a list of all our TV reviews from the past couple of years.
 Be careful not to get too caught up in the details.
 Most TVs are good enough to please most people, and the things we fault TVs on are often not noticeable unless you really look for them.
-Also, keep in mind that our scores aren't comparable across different test benches, so most of the older TVs in the list below score higher than they would in 2025.